Building Relationships That Last

 Whether you’ve just recently dipped your toe into the pool of online social networking or you’ve been swimming in it for some time, you have probably realized that it’s all about relationships.

-While the Internet now allows us to connect in new ways and stay connected regardless of where we are, the fundamental skills of building relationships remain unchanged.
+While the internet allows us to connect in new ways and stay connected regardless of where we are, the fundamental skills of building relationships remain unchanged.

 Today’s lesson is an important reminder for all of us that the key to any long-term relationship is making sure that you give at least as much as you get.